Danie1/threads-api/README.md

 </details>

 ## 📌 Roadmap
-- [ ] 🚧 Upload multiple images at once to a post
 - [ ] 🚧 Post text and share a video
 - [ ] 🚧 Implement all public API functions with private API, including pagination
 - [ ] 🚧 Documentation Improvements